 Figure 7.2 depicts how to organize robust audio Service with one PLP/ALP stream per ROUTE session.
 There are two basic QoS(s) utilized in the Service.
-The first of these is more robust and carries signaling and audio in one ROUTE session.
-The second, less robust QoS, delivers video and text (for example, closed-captioning) in a second ROUTE session.
+The first of these is more robust and

 8 With LDM, services delivered in the Enhanced Layer cause a receiver to dedicate a PLP processor to decoding the Core Layer related to that Enhanced Layer.
 That Core Layer processor counts as one of the four PLP processors available in the receiver whether that Core Layer carries a stream related to the desired service or not.